Skip to content

 Is It Hard to Get Into School of the Art Institute of Chicago?
 Acceptance Rate & Requirements

-Based in Chicago, Illinois, School of the Art Institute of Chicago keeps admissions accessible, extending offers to roughly 77% of those who apply.
-The school reports a graduation rate of roughly 65%.
+Based in Chicago, Illinois, School of the Art Institute of Chicago admits most of the students who apply; the acceptance rate is roughly 77%.
+The graduation rate is roughly 65%.

 Can I Afford It?